seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **SAMPSON**
 Me they shall feel while I am able to stand: and
-’tis known I am a pretty piece of flesh.
+'tis known I am a pretty piece of flesh.

 **GREGORY**
-’Tis well thou art not fish; if thou hadst, thou
+'Tis well thou art not fish; if thou hadst, thou
 hadst been poor John.
 Draw thy tool! here comes
 two of the house of the Montagues.